United Way Logo

 Community Chest Logo 1922

-The concept of Community Chest became popular after 1913, when the first fund was created in the United States, coordinating the collection of donations for 22 nonprofit agencies.
+The concept of Community Chest became popular after 1913, when the first fund was established in the United States to coordinate the collection of donations for 22 nonprofit agencies.
 More and more organizations in different cities joined this movement, so Community Chest needed a recognizable visual identity.
-In 1922, a logo appeared with a picture of a goose feather, which had previously been used as a writing instrument.
+In 1922, a logo featuring a goose feather, which had previously been used as a writing instrument, appeared.
 It was white, without details.
 There were black outlines along the edge.

-In the upper left corner was the word “Give,” consisting of bold letters with large serifs.
-Under the pen was the phrase “THROUGH YOUR,” aligned on the right edge and written in fine, sans serif type.
+In the upper-left corner was the word “Give,” in bold letters with large serifs.
+Under the pen was the phrase “THROUGH YOUR,” aligned on the right edge and written in fine, sans-serif type.
 At the very bottom was the name of the Community Chest.
 It was divided into two lines and centered.
-The glyphs that were part of it had a disproportionate shape: the designers chose a bold grotesque, elongated vertically, for this inscription.
+The glyphs that made up the inscription had a disproportionate shape: the designers chose a bold, grotesque, elongated vertical typeface.
 Its closest counterpart among modern typefaces is the Dharma Gothic C Heavy Dharma Type.

 1952 – 1972